exercism/docs/contributing/chestertons-fence.md

 Hello :wave:
 You're probably here becomes someone directed you to this post in response to you suggesting an idea about how Exercism could be improved.
-Before our team invest time into exploring your idea, they're hoping you'll read this and consider whether your idea might of being thought of before, what pitfalls it might contain.
+Before our team invests time into exploring your idea, they're hoping you'll read this and consider whether your idea might have been thought of before, what pitfalls it might contain.
 **By adding those problems and pitfalls to your suggestion, and considering why your idea might not have already been implemented, you are likely to get a faster and more positive response.**

 ## So what does "Chesterton's Fence" mean?